-14. Census 2020 Community Outreach (PZ, ITS, Housing, DHS, OCPI)
+11. Census 2020 Community Outreach (PZ, ITS, Housing, DHS, OCPI)

-Prior to the 2020 Census, City staff will conduct community outreach in pursuit of a "complete count."
+In FY 2020, the City Council appointed Census Complete Count Committee will lead development and implementation of a communications and engagement strategy in pursuit of a "complete count" for all Alexandria residents in the 2020 Census.
 The City's complete count effort in 2010, led by P&Z, engaged local and regional partners to spread the word about the importance of participating in the Census.
 Since many funding, budget and other decisions are based on a locality's population, and the decennial census is the one chance every ten years to get it right, it is important that every Alexandrian be counted.
 The result of the 2010 effort was improved participation, especially in neighborhoods with high percentages of foreign-born, limited-English proficiency households.
-Staff is planning a similar approach for the 2020 census, with initial meetings of the group planned for early 2019.